 For various reasons, not everyone is enamored with Valentine's Day; some outright despise it.
-This may be due to various factors, including lack of romantic involvement with anyone else on the part of the hater, their disdain for what they believe to be unnecessary spending, or if they are romantically involved, because they feel that Valentine's Day merely existing cheapens the displays of affection, due to the fact that one is expected to act more romantic on Valentine's Day.
+This may be due to various factors, including lack of romantic involvement with anyone else on the part of the hater, their disdain for what they believe to be unnecessary spending, or if they are romantically involved, because they feel that Valentine's Day merely existing cheapens the displays of affection, due to the fact that one is expected to act more romantic on Valentine's Day, or the commercialization of the day.
 And it's particularly irritating if they find themselves Alone Among the Couples.

 In any case, this may bring the character in question into conflict with people who do like Valentine's Day, perhaps even their own love interest.